ulif/ulif.openoffice/doc/source/intro.rst

 Overview
 ========

-``ulif.openoffice`` mainly provides five different components, of which three merely act as 'frontends' for the core functionality: a cmdline client, a RESTful WSGI_ application, and the respective API calls for use from Python programmes.
+``ulif.openoffice`` mainly provides six different components, of which four merely act as 'frontends' for the core functionality: a cmdline client, a RESTful WSGI_ application, a WSGI_ based XMLRPC application, and the respective API calls for use from Python programmes.

 * Additional to plain LibreOffice conversions, we provide a set of filters to modify office documents on the fly.
 We call these filters